-As most wasps do not produce honey and are typically seen as pests by humans, it is natural to wonder if they do anything good.
-Because wasps love sugary food, they are often found hovering around trash cans, picnics, and outdoor eaters in the summertime.
+As wasps do not produce honey and are typically seen as pests by humans, it is natural to wonder if they do anything good.
+As wasps love sugary food, they are often found hovering around trash cans, picnics, and outdoor eaters in the summertime.
 They love fruit and sugary drinks and are not afraid to land on a can of soda sitting on the ground, even if humans are around.
 It is this bold behavior that gives them a bad name.

 However, you might be surprised to know that wasps are just as important to the ecosystem as bees are.
 Like bees, wasps are vital pollinators and without them we would be unable to grow certain food crops.
 In addition to pollinating our plants, wasps are also vital for pest control, feasting on insects such as whiteflies as well as caterpillars.
 They kill disease-carrying (for humans) insects such as mosquitos and help to maintain a healthy ecosystem.

 Cultural Uses and Perceptions of Wasps and Wasp Honey-Like Substance

 The Role of Wasps in Culture and Mythology

 First, it’s fascinating to delve into the realm of cultural symbolism and mythology surrounding wasps.
 Wasps have been featured in various world cultures, often with mixed interpretations.
 In ancient Greece, for instance, wasps were associated with the god Dionysus, the deity of wine, revelry, and fertility.
 They were seen as symbols of order and societal construct, especially seen in their disciplined and well-structured colonies.
 In some Native American cultures, wasps are regarded as effective communicators due to their apparent alertness and ability to signal threats to their colonies.